 New York’s first Exclusive Buyer’s Agency

-Elika Real Estate, a firm composed exclusively of buyer’s brokers; is the leading such brokerage in New York City.
-The success of Elika Real Estate has begun to show that; even in a market as old and settled in its ways New York City; a new type of service can be combined; with emerging technologies in ways that can begin to level the power dynamics between sellers and buyers fundamentally.
+Elika Real Estate, a firm composed exclusively of buyer’s brokers, is the leading such brokerage in New York City.
+The success of Elika Real Estate has begun to show, even an established market, New York City, a new type of service can be combined; with emerging technologies in ways that can start to level the power dynamics between sellers and buyers fundamentally.

 How to find a suitable and excellent broker?